offensive-vk/UntilEverything/README.md

 ## Programs for Different Frameworks and Trending Web Technologies

-UntilEverything is one of those Github Repository that contains Programs and Examples of Various Programming Topics from Various Programming Languages like TypeScript, Sass, JavaScript, Nodejs .etc.
+UntilEverything is one of the thousand Repository that contains Programs and Examples of Various Programming Topics from Various Programming Languages like TypeScript, Sass, JavaScript, Nodejs .etc.
 Almost Covering all the important concepts and topics of various Programming Languages, we also have various approach based Problems and their solutions that will help you to improve your coding knowledge and enhance your coding style, workflow, passion and interest.

 ### Languages and Frameworks